 Kubernetes orchestration allows you to automate the deployment, management, scaling, networking, and availability of container-based applications.

-Containers are a modern way of packaging and distributing an application and its dependencies so that it can run anywhere (development workstation, test environment, production) ideally without any changes.
+Containers are a modern way of packaging and distributing an application and its dependencies.
+Containers can run anywhere (development workstation, test environment, production) ideally without any changes.
 This new capability has brought with it a need.

-This is where Kubernetes orchestration comes in.
+This is where a Kubernetes orchestration comes in.